VillagerUnknown/BabelFish/README.md

 If a Babel Fish is providing translations to the player, certain mobs might provide hints to structure locations in the world.

-While more are planned in the future, this is currently only supported by:
+While more support is planned for the future, this is currently only supported by:
 * Villagers

 ## Support